npazosmendez/branchsearch/README.md

 `git clone https://github.com/npazosmendez/branchsearch.git`

-Go into the repository's folder and running (if you want it installed automatically):
+Go into the repository's folder and run (if you want it automatically installed):

 `sudo make install`